 Bethlehem is a larger medium-sized city located in the state of Pennsylvania.
 With a population of 74,892 people and 26 constituent neighborhoods, Bethlehem is the seventh largest community in Pennsylvania.

 Bethlehem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bethlehem is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Bethlehem who work in office and administrative support (13.76%), sales jobs (10.65%), and management occupations (7.05%).

 Also of interest is that Bethlehem has more people living here who work in computers and math than 95% of the places in the US.

 Bethlehem is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Bethlehem enrolled in college, Bethlehem has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The overall education level of Bethlehem is somewhat higher than in the average US city of 21.84%: 26.68% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Bethlehem is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.68% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Bethlehem in 2010 was $24,690, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $98,760 for a family of four.
 However, Bethlehem contains both very wealthy and poor people as well.